HUMAN RIGHTS ISSUES

-As the head of the Somali army’s Fifth Brigade in the 1980s, Colonel Yusuf Abdi Ali (nicknamed “Tukeh”) terrorized the Isaaq clan in the northwestern region of Somalia, known today as Somaliland.
-One of his victims, Farhan Warfaa, was nearly killed by Tukeh but miraculously survived.
-Decades later, CJA, on behalf of Warfaa, continues to fight to bring his torturer to justice in U.S. courts.
+As the head of the Somali National Army’s Fifth Brigade in the 1980s, Colonel Yusuf Abdi Ali (nicknamed “Tukeh”) terrorized the Isaaq clan in the northwestern region of Somalia, known today as Somaliland.
+One of his torture victims was Farhan Warfaa.
+Decades later, CJA, on behalf of Farhan, fought to bring his torturer to justice in a U.S. federal court, and won.

-When Siad Barré was eventually overthrown in 1991, Tukeh fled to Canada and later became a permanent resident of the United States.
+Colonel Tukeh was one of the most ruthless commanders of the 20-year Siad Barre dictatorship and was responsible for the detention, cruel treatment, and death of a great many members of Farhan’s community during the country’s civil war.
+When Siad Barre was eventually overthrown in 1991, Tukeh fled to Canada and later became a permanent resident of the United States.